PaycheckCalculatorOnline logo

 How Your W-4 Form Affects Your Paycheck

-The IRS Form W-4 (Employee's Withholding Certificate) tells your employer how much federal income tax to withhold from each paycheck.
-Getting this right is important — withhold too little and you'll owe taxes plus potential penalties at filing time; withhold too much and you give the IRS an interest-free loan all year.
+The IRS Form W-4 — formally the Employee's Withholding Certificate — tells your employer how much federal income tax to hold back from each paycheck.
+Getting this right is more important than most people treat it.

-The IRS redesigned the W-4 in 2020, replacing the old allowances system with a more direct approach.
-The new form has five steps:
+The IRS overhauled the W-4 in 2020, scrapping the old allowances system for a cleaner, more direct approach.
+The current form has five steps:

 1. Personal information and filing status

-Using a Paycheck Calculator to Optimize Your W-4
+Using a Paycheck Calculator to Get Your W-4 Right

 Pre-Tax Benefits and Their Impact on Take-Home Pay